LCOGT/photonranch-status/README.md

 understanding of observatory and device condition.

 Observatories can also send a phase status update.
-Similar to the [user status](https://github.com/LCOGT/photonranch-userstatus), this describes the processes occuring at an observatory, but will be used for larger scale phases of an observation instead of granular detail.
+Similar to the [user status](https://github.com/LCOGT/photonranch-userstatus), this describes the processes occuring at an observatory but will be used for larger scale phases of an observation instead of granular detail.

 ![Phase status and status in the GUI](images/status_and_phase.png)